Mariam-Abd-ElAziz/ecommerce-microservice-system/services/order_service/README.md

 # Order Service

-Simple Flask-based Order Service for the ecommerce-project microservices demo.
+Flask-based Order Service for the ecommerce-project microservices demo.

 **What it does:**
 - Receives order creation requests and persists orders to MySQL.